 The ESMF will further be based on the 'UN Common Approach to Environmental and Social Standards in UN Programming', which standards that have recently been developed by the United Nations Environment Management Group (EMG): 'Moving Towards a Common Approach to Environmental and Social Standards for UN Programming'.
 However, this UN E&S System has not been assessed in terms of equivalence with the WB's ESF.
 The Project's E&S requirements will therefore follow the Bank's ESS in full.
-In regard to the UN common approach, the following standards apply for this Project: Biodiversity, Ecosystems and Sustainable Natural Resource Management of natural resources and ensure fair and equitable sharing of the benefits of resources.
+In regard to the UN common approach, the following standards apply for this Project: Biodiversity, Ecosystems and Sustainable Natural Resource Management (Thematic Area 1): This policy aims to conserve biodiversity, promote sustainable management of natural resources and ensure fair and equitable sharing of the benefits of resources.
 It calls to avoid activities that would lead to adverse impacts on critical habitats.